erral/plone-kickstarter/README.md

-# kickstarting plone with make & pip
+# Kickstarting Plone with make & pip

 This cookiecutter template helps in